tomodachi94/hydrus-ocr/README.md

 1. Clone this repository and install its dependencies with `python3 -m pip install -r ./requirements.txt`.
 2. Install `tesseract` and ensure it is available on your `$PATH`.
 3. Copy `env.example` to `.env` (or to another place where you can set environment variables) and fill in the values.
-4. Run the daemon.
+4. Run the daemon using `python3 -m hydrus_ocr daemon`.
 If you want to get fancy, you can configure it to start up automatically with `systemd`, but that is outside of the scope of these docs.
+    * If you only want to run this once (e.g. for running this with `cron`), run `python3 -m hydrus_ocr singular`.

 ## Usage
 1. Select a file (or a bunch of files!) and right-click them.
 Select `manage > tags`, select `ocr` (or the name you selected for the tag service), and add the `ocr wanted` tag to the file(s).
 Apply the changes.